 On deck, there are many roles that help a crab fishing vessel on its mission:

-- A Bait Master sets bait of herring and cod in each pot to attract king crab.
+• A Bait Master sets bait of herring and cod in each pot to attract king crabs.

 Where to Find King Crab

-Outside the refuge and warmth of a crab fishing vessel lies deep waters and freezing temperatures.
-Though those who make a career of it find the reward is worth the risk — as well as the arduous meticulous work.
+Outside the refuge of a crab fishing vessel lies a dangerous, freezing environment.
+For those who make it their career, the reward outweighs the risk and grueling work.

 Catching King Crab